William Bucknell: Bucknell Mansion

 Bucknell built an Italianate brownstone mansion at the corner of 17th and Walnut Streets in Philadelphia circa 1860.
 The building was demolished in 1907 and replaced with the Latham Hotel.

-Philanthropy

 Bucknell University

 In 1882, Bucknell donated $50,000 to University at Lewisburg when it was experiencing financial troubles.
 In 1886 the university changed its name from the University at Lewisburg to Bucknell University in his honor.

 Baptist Organizations

 Bucknell was a generous donor to the Upland Baptist Church in Upland, Pennsylvania.
 He was also a member and major contributor to the First Baptist Church in Philadelphia.
 Bucknell helped fund the erection of The Baptist Publication House in Philadelphia.
 He also established the Rangoon Mission in India and paid the expenses of ten missionaries in India for several years.

 Pearl Hall

 Bucknell sponsored the building of Pearl Hall, a serpentine stone library built on the campus of the Crozer Theological Seminary, in memory of his late wife, Margaret Crozer, daughter of textile manufacturer John Price Crozer.
 In addition to the $30,000 cost of the building, Bucknell also gave $25,000 for the cost of books and $10,000 for an endowment fund.
 Pearl Hall formally opened on June 4, 1871.
 Pearl Hall is currently part of the campus of the Crozer-Chester Medical Center.